 This means that you can purchase insurance or transfer existing coverage (bought on your life from the start) to the newborn without the need to undergo any insurance underwriting or medical assessment.
 However, do note that there are terms and conditions tied to this benefit:

 If your financial planner is competent enough, you will be educated with the facts and figures and know whether maternity insurance is suitable for you or not.

-On average, the maximum amount you can claim from pregnancy insurance is $10,000 for pregnancy complication and $10,000 for congenital condition.
+On average, the maximum amount you can claim from maternity insurance is $10,000 for pregnancy complication and $10,000 for congenital condition.
 Yes, this amount is not earth shattering.
-On the other hand, a child can be covered up to $200,000 (one insurer offers this) on a guaranteed insurable basis when born.
+On the other hand, a child can be covered for up to $200,000 on a guaranteed insurable basis when born.
 However, all pre-existing conditions are excluded.
 Even though this is the case, the child is given the chance to be covered for all other conditions that did not surface at birth with no questions asked.